mietek/et-lang/README.md

 _et-language_
 =============

-Source code of two interpreters for the ET language, also known as IPL:
+Source code of three interpreters for the ET language, also known as IPL:

 1. The original SML implementation, by Tomasz Wierzbicki, dated 19 November 1993

+2. An SML implementation, by Marek Łach, dated 6 November 1998

-2. An OCaml implementation, by [Michał Moskal](http://moskal.me/), dated 5 November 2004
+3. An OCaml implementation, by [Michał Moskal](http://moskal.me/), dated 5 November 2004

 Includes all available literature.